Neon Bank Review 2025: A Great Swiss Digital Bank

 Conclusion

 Neon is an excellent bank for Swiss people.
 Using it correctly, it is one of the best Swiss banks.
 You will not have to pay any fees.
-Neon is currently the best Swiss digital bank.
-Since they offer free payment with the card abroad, it is even better!
+Neon is currently among the best Swiss digital banks.

 If you are still using an expensive bank such as PostFinance, UBS, or Credit Suisse, you should consider changing to a cheaper bank such as Neon!
-And if you do not want a digital bank, Migros Bank is the next best alternative, but you will pay a bit more.
+If you do not want a digital bank, Migros Bank is the next best alternative, but you will pay more.

-I opened a Neon account several years ago and am entirely pleased with it.
+I opened a Neon account several years ago and am entirely pleased.
 It replaced my Revolut account for usage in foreign currencies.
-And since the mobile application is so much better than the applications at Migros, I am paying all my bills with Neon!
-In the future, I would like to keep Neon as my only bank account.
+And since the mobile application is so much better than the applications at Migros, we even switched to Neon as our main bank (with Neon Duo, their joint account).

-If you want to open a Neon account, please use the code “F9YMGT” during the registration process, and you will receive 10 CHF for free.
-And I will also receive 10 CHF.
+If you open a Neon account, please use the code "thepoorswiss" during the registration process, and you will receive up to 100 CHF in trading credits.
+And I will also receive 15 CHF.

 If you want more digital bank alternatives, you can look at my comparison of Zak vs Neon.